digiltd/oh-rtd-test/Hardware-FAQ.md

 (https://www.olimex.com/wiki/A20-OLinuXino-MICRO#Linux)

 **2. Install Java Hard Floating point**
-If not already present, use (http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html)
+If not already present, use (http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html) or (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html)
 It is not recommended to use any other Java than Oracle Java.
 Especially bindings may not work properly e.g. with OpenJava.

 **3. Install and setup OpenHAB**   Use apt-get as described below